shuriken1/examples/README.md

 IMS is the Image Management System I started work on in 2018 with the aim of using OpenCV to identify faces within images and automatically catalogue those images into a MySQL DB.
 I had a satisfying amount of success on the project before it was superceded.
 I explored the potential use of AWS Lambda and EC2 instances to complete the recognition, with images being stored in S3.
 This project was my first use of Python where it acted as the intermediary step between OpenCV and PHP.

 Archaepedia was put together in 2016 and was one of my earlier uses of Bootstrap.
 The map page is fairly front-end-heavy making particular use of OpenLayers.

+School Home Page is an example of a simple couple of web pages I put together quickly using Bootstrap and a bit of jQuery to act as a homepage for school staff.
+Specific images, links and fonts have been removed for privacy but the majority is intact.
+I put the Wi-Fi page together very quickly as an alternative to emailing out frequently compromised passwords and am pleased with the results.